A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Stack of -bundles on the Fargues-Fontaine curve

 \subsection{Stratification}

-Let $F,\CO_F$ and $G$ over $F$ be as before.
-Following \cite{FS}, \cite{Ans16}, we review the Newton (or Harder-Narasimhan) stratification of $\Bun_G$ which is labelled by the Kottwitz set $B(G)$.
-The original study of the Kottwitz set in the setup of isocrystals is due to Kottwitz \cite{Kottwitz85}, c.f. \cite{RR}.
+Let $G$ over $\Q_p$ be a reductive group.
+Following \cite{FS}, \cite{Ans16}, we review the Newton (or Harder-Narasimhan) stratification of $\Bun_G$, labeled by the Kottwitz set $B(G)$, which is first studied in the setup of isocrystals by Kottwitz \cite{Kottwitz85}, cf. \cite{RR}.